 Learn the signs of heat exhaustion, take precautions

-Salem - As temperatures rise this – and every – summer, Oregon OSHA encourages employers and workers in construction, agriculture and other labor-intensive activities to learn the signs of heat illness and focus on prevention.
+Salem, OR — As temperatures rise this – and every – summer, Oregon OSHA encourages employers and workers in construction, agriculture and other labor-intensive activities to learn the signs of heat illness and focus on prevention.

 The call to address the hazards of working in high heat is part of a larger heat stress prevention program launched July 11 by Oregon OSHA.
 Under the program, the agency’s enforcement and consultation activities will include a review of employers’ plans to deal with heat exposure, especially from June 15 through Oct.
 1 of each year.

 The prevention program applies to both outdoor job sites and indoor workplaces where potential heat-related hazards may exist.

 Exposure to heat can lead to headaches, cramps, dizziness, fatigue, nausea or vomiting, and even seizures or death.
 From 2011 to 2016, 36 people received benefits through Oregon’s workers’ compensation system for heat-related illnesses.